-The freekeh needs to be cooked before being mixed into the salad, so it’s worth noting that it can be combined while still warm.
+The freekeh needs to be cooked before being mixed into the salad, and it can be combined while still warm.
 I wouldn’t recommend mixing while it’s still red-hot, but a little heat is okay for these winter greens.
-Whole grains are an excellent healthy element to include in a plant-based diet – or any diet – and freekeh is a tasty, easy option.

 Freekeh is an ancient grain from the eastern Mediterranean (Levant) and North Africa.
 It’s unripened durum wheat, harvested while still green, and then roasted to remove the chaff and straw.
 The remaining grain is often cracked to reduce the cooking time but keep the high nutritional value.
 Freekeh has a particular slightly smokey flavour that’s very pleasant, especially in plant-based cooking.